bubblefoil/p4u-worklogger/README.md

 ***

 ## Installation
-* Install ([Tampermonkey](https://tampermonkey.net/)), the user script manager extension into your browser.
-The ([Greasemonkey](https://www.greasespot.net/) is not supported.
+* Install [Tampermonkey](https://tampermonkey.net), the user script manager extension into your browser.
+[Greasemonkey](https://www.greasespot.net) is not supported.
-* Check the manual of the script manager for further instructions
+* Go to the script page at [greasyfork.org](https://greasyfork.org/en/scripts/36386-p4u-worklogger) or [openuserjs.org](https://openuserjs.org/scripts/bubblefoil/p4u-worklogger)
+* There should be a button to install/update p4u-worklogger

 ***